 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the group and Port in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities under those standards are further We have nothing to report in this regard. described in the Auditor's responsibilities for the audit of the financial statements section of our report.
+We are independent Opinions on other matters prescribed by of the group and Port in accordance with the ethical the Companies Act 2006 requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard, In our opinion, based on the work undertaken in the course and we have fulfilled our other ethical responsibilities in of our audit: accordance with these requirements.
+We believe that the The information given in the strategic report and the audit evidence we have obtained is sufficient and appropriate directors' report for the financial year for which the to provide a basis for our opinion.